zahralakdawala/zahralakdawala.github.io/index.md

 I am a math enthusiast: an educator, mentor, researcher and am passionate about developing mathematics as a key driver to technological innovation.

 ## Research
-My research areas lie in numerical analysis, scientific computing and modeling. research focuses on numerical methods for partial differential equations and for integro-differential equations (finite volume, finite difference, and finite element discretization), computational fluid dynamics (space and time discretization and iterative methods, algebraic multigrid solvers), numerical simulation of (Newtonian) flow and (contamination) transport in plain and (rigid, poro-elastic) porous media.ng.
+My research areas lie in numerical and statistical analysis, scientific computing and modeling with a focus on machine learning, digital mathematics, numerical methods for partial differential equations and for integro-differential equations (finite volume, finite difference, and finite element discretization), computational fluid dynamics (space and time discretization and iterative methods, algebraic multigrid solvers), numerical simulation of (Newtonian) flow and (contamination) transport in plain and (rigid, poro-elastic) porous media.

 ## Teaching
 [Numerical Analysis](/numerical_analysis.md)<br />